CheckPointSW/CloudGuardIaaS/terraform/azure/nva-into-new-vwan/README.md

 ## Configurations
 - Install and configure Terraform to provision Azure resources: [Configure Terraform for Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/terraform-install-configure).
-- In order to configure hub routing-intent policies it is **required** to have Python and 'requests' library installed.

 ## Usage
 - Choose the preferred login method to Azure in order to deploy the solution: